paninski-lab/yass-examples/profiling/README.md

 ## Generating results from all steps

-To be able to run steps separately, all the results from previous steps needs to be generated, run the following script to do so.
+To be able to run steps separately, all the results from previous steps need to be generated, run the following script to do so:

 ```shell
 python memory_pipeline.py PATH_TO_CONFIG --logger INFO